-Receiving a repair station certificate is a time-consuming and hang the AEA plaque on the wall - the facility must create and get approval for all the necessary manuals and put their process in place.
-The initial training must be completed and documented for everyone who is working there, including any specialized training needed to qualify the technicians to work on avionics or airplanes.
+Receiving a repair station certificate is a time-consuming and lengthy process, taking months or years.
+Sometimes, a company can't even begin work until initial training must be completed and documented for everyone who is working there, including any specialized training needed to qualify the technicians to work on avionics or airplanes.